-The best chainsaw sharpener is going to depend on how and where you are using your saw.
+So the best chainsaw sharpener will depend on how and where you use your saw.

-If you know how to sharpen a chainsaw blade with a round file, know the right chainsaw file size and know the importance of not allowing your blade to become damaged, warn or dull, then any one of these sharpeners might work for you.
+Because if you know how to sharpen chainsaw blades with a round file, the right chainsaw file size.
+Above all not to allow your blade to become damaged, warn or dull.
+Therefore any one of these sharpeners might work for you.